×

 Portfolio Highlights

-On a relative basis, overall stock selection detracted from performance.
-In particular, stock selection in the IT, consumer discretionary and financials sectors and an underweight to the materials sector weighed on results.
-On the positive side, stock selection in the health care, materials, communication services and industrials sectors and an overweight to consumer discretionary contributed to performance.
+Relative to the benchmark, overall stock selection and sector allocation detracted from performance.
+In particular, stock selection in consumer discretionary, health care, financials and industrials and an overweight to consumer discretionary weighed on results.
+On the positive side, stock selection in consumer staples and an underweight to communication services contributed to performance.

 Related Perspectives